kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- `void reset` - Reset barrier to initial state
 	- `boolean isBroken()` - Has a thread broken out since last reset
 - Use barriers to seperate those operations that 5 Olivia threads would execute before Barron threads start to execute
-	- The Olivia threads will execute before they wait at the barrier, whereas the Barron threads will go straight to waiting at the barrier.
+	- The Olivia threads will **execute before they await at the barrier**, whereas the Barron threads will **go straight to waiting at the barrier.**
 	- Once all 10 threads have arrived at the barrier and are waiting on it, then the Barrier will release and the Barron threads will all execute their multiplication operations.
 	- Result: (1 + 3 + 3 + 3 + 3 + 3) * 2 * 2 * 2 * 2 * 2 = 512
 ```java